jhpyle/docassemble/_docs/fields.md

 The [`datatype`] of `object` presents the list of choices as a pull-down.
 If you prefer to present the user with radio buttons, set the [`datatype`] to `object_radio`.

+<a name="object labeler"></a>By default, the objects listed in the
+user interface are labeled by their textual representations.
+For example, if the object in a `choices` list is an [`Individual`], the label for the object will be the textual representation for an [`Individual`], which is the individual's name.
+To use an alternate label, provide a `object labeler`.
+The `object labeler` must be a Python expression that evaluates to a function.

+For example:

+{% highlight yaml %}
+question: Who is the villain?
+fields:
+  - The villain is: villain
+    datatype: object
+    default: antagonist
+    object labeler: |
+      lambda y: y.nickname
+    choices:
+      - protagonist
+      - antagonist
+{% endhighlight %}

+In this case, the `protagonist` and the `antagonist` will be labeled using the `nickname` attribute.
+The `object labeler` in this example is a Python [lambda function], which is a shorthand way of creating a function.
+You could also used a named function, if you wrote one in a module.
+For example, suppose you had some code in a module that defined the function `my_labeling_function`:

+{% highlight python %}
+def my_labeling_function(obj):
+    return obj.nickname
+{% endhighlight %}

+Suppose also that you imported this function into your interview using a [`modules`] block.
+Then, in your `fields` item you could simply write `object labeler: my_labeling_function`.

 ## <a name="embed"></a>Embedding fields within a paragraph